- From what age are train tickets required?

 - Are train announcements made in foreign languages?

-- Train announcements are only made in Japanese, except for the Kyo-train, which are tourist limited express trains that travel between Umeda and Kawaramachi on weekends and holidays.
+- Train announcements are only made in Japanese, except for the Kyo-train, which are tourist limited express trains that travel between Osaka-umeda and Kyoto-kawaramachi on weekends and holidays.
 Line names and station names in English are added to route maps and other signs on the trains.
 For more details about Kyo-train, click here.

 - Are express and seat reservation fees required to ride a limited express train?